sonv/Vevoicoinguon/7.typ

 The officer heard him,
 but shouted:
-“Who said that?
+“Which bastard said that?
 Come up here!”

-The man who had spoken stood up — a stocky, middle-aged man in brown clothes and a conical hat.
+The man who had spoken stood up — a stocky, middle-aged man in brown clothes and a nón lá.
 He stepped to the prow and said:

-“Who said it?
+“Which bastard?
 Your Director said it.
 Your Director said it.”

 Everyone stared in surprise.
 The quiet man who had chatted cheerfully earlier turned out to be the Director of Public Security.

-Naturally, the young officer was later reprimanded, and the checkpoint changed its ways.
+Naturally, the young officer was later disciplined, and the checkpoint changed its ways.

 After the Border Campaign victory,